sarahnataj/FotechSolutionProject-PIMS2020/README.md

 ### Project name: Traffic monitoring with distributed acoustic sensing

 The following repository contains the work done by team Fotech during the month of August in the Summer 2020 PIMS Math^Industry Workshop.
 The main goals addressed in this repository are outlined by Matt McDonald in the abstract below, and the members of teach Fotech are Emily Korfanty, Jaeun Park, Jane Zhang, Sarah Nataj, Boya Peng, and Brian Chan.
 Our industrial advisor for this project is Matt McDonald and our academic advisor for this project is Parimala Thulasiraman.
+We also thank Parimala Thulasiraman's graduate student, Ying Ying Liu, for her contributions to this project.

 This project is geared towards smart city applications with a specific focus on analysing the data collected from fibre optic acoustic sensing technologies.

 Matt McDonald, Chief Technology Officer, Fotech Solutions

 Parimala Thulasiraman, Professor, University of Manitoba

+Ying Ying Liu, Ph.D. student, University of Manitoba

 Emily Korfanty, M.Sc. student, University of Victoria